Samplix: A fast-growing biotech company requires adaptable patent advisors

 When unintentional changes are found in the genes of cells or errors occur in our gene analyses, it is often due to unforeseen interactions between DNA molecules, e.g., during the handling of the samples.
 In 2012, two former PhD students at DTU, Marie Mikkelsen and Thomas Kvist, embraced this challenge and their work has since developed into the company Samplix, which today has more than 20 employees.

-Samplix develops instruments that, through microscopic droplets, can screen large amounts of cells and isolate rare parts of DNA, thus selecting an area to see if there is a change or error in the analysis.
+Samplix develops instruments that, through microscopic droplets, can screen and characterize millions of cells and, for example, isolate relevant cell clones or rare parts of DNA in a short period of time, thus selecting an area to see if there is a change or error in the analysis.
 In other words, the company is able to find a needle in a haystack because everything takes place at the micro level.

 The company collaborates with both researchers and pharma companies and operates within an area that has great attention and increasing competition.